 I have digressed into this subject matter because REPENTANCE is a prerequisite for the infilling of the Holy Spirit.
 So many people in so many churches have never had this necessary experience because they need to repent of idolatry – worshipping the name of a denomination/sect – an organization that has, -in many instances taken a stand against Godly principles while claiming to uphold them!
 As it is written: “Those men are not true apostles---they are false apostles, who lie about their work and disguise themselves to look like real apostles of Christ.
 Well, no wonder!
 Even Satan can disguise himself to look like an angel of light!
 So, it is no wonder if his servants disguise themselves to look like servants of righteousness.” – 2Cor 11

-Beware of those carrying the message that you must become on of them in order to have atonement with God.
+Beware of those carrying the message that: "You must become on of them in order to have atonement with God".
 That message is often delivered subtly and it is a gigantic lie.
 It is often, the presumption established by denominal “churches” –evidenced by their unwillingness to fellowship with other groups of “Christians”.
 It shows who they really are: Sect followers.
+Idolaters.

 So, where can I go to fan my smoldering flax into flame?

 Generally, you'll find concentrations of Spirit-filled people in “Pentecostal” & “Charismatic” groups.
-By estimate – well over 700 million people have had this experience.
+By estimate – about a billion+ people have had this experience.
 But sadly, that observation doesn't mean that you'll find lots of accurate theology in such (and this document is not written to convince you to join any specific "body of believers").
 Any such long-term association is going to be your hard decision.
 The point I'm making in this paragraph is to suggest where a person might go to experience the Spirit Baptism via the laying on of hands.